|Back to Back Issues Page|

 ProteinNo question of it, the famed Atkins diet works; the extra protein and less starch gives us that sense of satiety and helps us lose weight.

-In all five blue zones they grow broad beans, also known as favas; they have the highest amount of protein of all the legumes.
-You are most unlikely to find them at the greengrocer; you have to grow them yourself.
+In all five Blue Zones they grow broad beans, also known as favas; they have the highest amount of protein of all the legumes bar soyas.
+You are most unlikely to find them at the greengrocer; you have to plant them yourself.

-HummusHummus is snack made from chickpeas, also known as garbanzo beans, that is widely used by Blue Zone folk.
+HummusHummus is a snack made from chickpeas, also known as garbanzo beans; it is widely used by Blue Zone folk.
 It is high in fibre, olive oil and plant protein.
-It provides satiety and can easily be adjusted to suit your palate; more garlic, less chili, or teaspoons of lemon zest?
+It provides satiety and can easily be adjusted to suit your palate; more garlic, less chili or a teaspoon of lemon zest?

 Hummus, authentic recipe

-ObesitySo, the obese are constantly hungry because of the large amount of highly refined carbohydrate in their diet.
+ObesitySo the obese are constantly hungry because of the large amount of highly refined carbohydrate in their diet; and too little fibre and fat.

 Researchers following large numbers of people from every single diet found that after one year, only 5% had actually lost weight, and many had put on.